Exercises and Simulations

 In Annamay in Mexico, an American toy company is considering expanding to a Mexican Maquiladora.
 Three company executives travel to Tijuana, Mexico, to investigate the possibility of outsourcing some or all the manufacturing to a maquiladora.
 The purpose of the exercise is to teach cross-cultural negotiation strategies.
 The materials for teachers and students are available for purchase on the site.

 BaFa' BaFa' is an intercultural simulator created to educate participants on the effects that culture plays in every person's life.
 It is especially useful to prepare participants for living and/or working in another culture or to learn how to work with people from different backgrounds.
 It requires a minimum of 12 players.
-Available in PDF format.
+Available in PDF.

 Using a simple card game, Barnga aims to communicate that despite many similarities, people of differing cultures perceive things differently or play by different rules.
 This simulation is available for purchase.

-Brief Encounters is a role-playing game that helps players develop an understanding of how culture impacts behavior and perception of others.
+Brief Encounters is a role-playing game that helps players develop an understanding of how culture impacts the behavior and perception of others.
 This game will help players learn how to describe and recognize cultural differences through behavior, how culture influences the way we view the behavior of others, and how to communicate with others despite cultural norms.

 Carpenter Strategy Toolbox lists instructions for the Global Alliance Game which teaches the importance of international trade and relations between countries.
 Complete step-by-step instructions for the simulation is provided as well as a downloadable file for all the materials required by the Global Alliance Game.
 Information on how to debrief the simulation is also given on the site.